When it comes to the language of love, there’s no beating Spanish!

 This is one of the best Spanish quotes to let a friend know that it’s pointless trying to make someone else understand his or her point of view, whereas the only alternative left is to mislead and confuse them.

 As you may have noticed, what Spain is known for is its population’s sense of humor.
-Indeed, this is one of the funny Spanish sayings that may be used to show that most discussions should not be taken too seriously.
+Indeed, this is one of the funny Spanish insults that may be used to show that most discussions should not be taken too seriously.

 The literal significance of Si no puedes convencerlos, confúndelos is ‘If you can’t convince them, confound them’